CloudLabs-MOC/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/13-LAB-SC_100_Lab4_Ex2_Global_Secure_Access.md

 - **Traffic Forwarding Profile Activation and Desktop Client Setup**: Activates the traffic forwarding profile to direct traffic securely and sets up the GSA desktop client for user access to organizational resources.

 ## Part 1: Design a solution

-In this task you will secure remote access to your on premise environment.

 ### Design approach